tmattila77/Udacity-Data-Engineering-Nanodegree-Projects/Cloud DWH in Amazon Redshift/README.md

 # Building a data warehouse for Sparkify in Amazon Redshift

+## This is an ongoing project that is getting to its end.
+I am still ironing it out to design the final version.

 ## The goal of the project
 The goal of this project is to create a data warehouse for the startup called Sparkify which has rolled out a new music streaming app to the market.
 The management and the analyst team of the company is curious about to which songs their users listen the most.
 The company provided me, their data engineer, 2 different datafiles: